Dilip2116/tutor-s_adda/README.md

            3. Student can view, update profile.
            4. Student can change password.
            5. Student can join multiple courses
            6. Student can check their upcoming course
            7. Student can check their all running courses.
            8. Student can give feedback for course and teacher.

 ### 3.)
 Teacher
-           1.Teacher can register.
+           1. Teacher can register.
-           2.Teacher can login and logout.
+           2. Teacher can login and logout.
-           3.Teacher can view, update profile.
+           3. Teacher can view, update profile.
-           4.Teacher can change password.
+           4. Teacher can change password.
-           5.Teacher can launch multiple courses without having collision in time slot.
+           5. Teacher can launch multiple courses without having collision in time slot.
-           6.Teacher can view student data.
+           6. Teacher can view student data.
-           7.Teacher can view reports.
+           7. Teacher can view reports.
-           8.Teacher can view their upcoming class information
+           8. Teacher can view their upcoming class information